tshradheya/file-downloader/README.md

 ## Resources

--
+- Other download utilities to know which protocols to support and CLient libraries like `axios`, `ssh2-sftp-client`, `basic-ftp`
 - `https://www.wftpserver.com/onlinedemo.htm` was used as mock SFTP server to test code
 - `https://test.rebex.net/` was used for FTP server

 ## Future Development

-- More abstraction for concurrency
+- More abstraction for concurrency and things like auth for servers
 - Support more protocols
+- Can combine FTP and SFTP for reducing dependency
+- More testing by mocking